 - The best acoustic guitars for beginners and pros

-Best acoustic electric guitars: buying advice
+Best acoustic electric guitars: Product guide

 If Taylor is capable of making some of the world’s greatest high-end instruments, then they’re bound to know a thing or two about producing high quality guitars at a lower price point too.
 This Dreadnought features a solid spruce top and layered walnut back and sides, and comes fitted with Taylor’s Expression System 2 onboard pickup and its discrete volume and EQ controls.